-In service to a diverse campus community, Emory Campus Dining operates to support the educational mission and social endeavors of the institution.
+In service to a diverse campus community, Emory Dining operates to support the educational mission and social endeavors of the institution.
 As a unit of the Campus Life Division, it operates to advance the division’s goals and core values.
-Emory Campus Dining strives to be a nationally-recognized leader based on the innovative nature of its co-curricular programs, authentic culinary, service and sustainability standards and practices
+Emory Dining strives to be a nationally-recognized leader based on the innovative nature of its co-curricular programs, authentic culinary, service and sustainability standards and practices.

-All first and second year students are required to enroll in a meal plan.
-Third and fourth year students who choose to live in University housing must also be enrolled in a meal plan.
+All students living in University housing must be enrolled in a meal plan.
 All students enrolled in a meal plan are committed for the entire academic year.

 Dooley Dollars are a component of a University meal plan.
-Dooley Dollars purchases are tax free and enjoy a 5% discount at the point of sale.
-As part of a campus meal plan, Dooley Dollars may only be used at campus dining locations or at Domino’s in Emory Village.
-Eagle Dollars are administered through the University Emory Card office and may be used for a variety of services at any on or off campus (e.g. bookstore, or CVS.)
+Dooley Dollars purchases are always tax free.
+Additionally they enjoy a 5% discount at all dining locations except for food trucks and the farmer's market.
+As part of a campus meal plan, Dooley Dollars may only be used at campus dining locations including food trucks and the farmer's market.
+Eagle Dollars are administered through the University Emory Card office and may be used at variety of on or off campus (e.g. bookstore, or CVS) locations.
 Eagle Dollar purchases are taxed at the current Georgia State tax rate.

 In addition to providing continuous and convenient access to a variety of food choices, we believe communal dining to be an important part of the Emory undergraduate experience.